 a) Automatically Approved Data.
-All repair design data approved by EASA and/or organisations/persons approved under EASA Part 21 for use on a U.S.-registered aircraft and related articles are considered FAA-approved (FAA

-Order 8130.2).
-This does not apply to critical component repair design data developed by organisations/persons which are not the TC/STC holder.
+All repair design data approved by EASA and/or organizations/persons approved under EASA Part 21 for use on a U.S.-registered aircraft and related articles are considered FAA-approved (FAA) Order 8130.2).
+This does not apply to critical component repair design data developed by organizations/persons that are not the type certificate (TC)/supplemental type certificate (STC) holder.